 Zhongguo ji ben gu ji ku = 中國基本古籍庫 (Database of Chinese classic ancient books)

 A database of around 10,000 pre-20th century Chinese texts.

-To access the database, find it in the Library’s catalogue or eResources portal, log in with your library card details for offsite access, click login and choose the database highlighted in red: 中國基本古籍庫V7.0.
+To access the database, find it in the Library’s catalogue or eResources portal, use your Library login details for offsite access, and choose the database highlighted in red: 中國基本古籍庫V7.0.